tschmutzer/kmasker/README.md

  --show_details          shows details for a requested kindex

+ --show_path             shows path like private and external path which are checked for pre-computed kindex structure

  --remove_kindex         remove kindex from repository

- --expert_setting_*      submit individual parameters to subprocesses.
-Kmasker (e.g. on memory usage for index construction)
+ --expert_setting_*      submit individual parameters to subprocesses (* can be blast, jellyfish or kmasker).

+ --config_*              submit individual parameters in a configuration file (* can be blast, jellyfish or kmasker).

 ### Installation & Requirements: